 The first thing to do in a new role is to set up a system for keeping records – it is time well spent.
 This will be in a format that works for you and could be a physical filing system or in electronic form.
 There is no right or wrong way.
-But be aware that there are some things which might have to be retained for a long time and in hard copy eg logbooks, minutes of Annual Meetings.
 Current financial records should all be kept together.
 Once an audit is completed, these records must be stored for future reference.
 Have close at hand the files that you use frequently or that change often – eg membership lists, meeting times, minutes, correspondence.

 Elizabeth Adnams, Girl Guides Victoria